Author(s)

 Recent hurricanes

 With flooding affecting large areas across the country, thousands of vehicles are at risk of water damage.
 Many flooded vehicles will be inoperable, with others sustaining less severe damages.
 However, even vehicles with seemingly minor water damage can experience major malfunctions in the future.
-Water-damaged vehicles will appear on used car lots after major storms, and it’s important that car-buyers know how to spot them.
+Water-damaged vehicles will appear on used-car lots after major storms, and it’s important that car-buyers know how to spot them.

 Purchasing a water-damaged car is something you want to avoid as it can continually take money out of your pocket.
 What’s worse is that sometimes you won’t be able to tell if a car has water damage just by looking at it.
 The following tips will help you avoid buying a water-damaged used car.